Perelandra0x309/secure-im/README.md

   <td><a href="https://github.com/WickrInc/wickr-crypto-c">Secure Messaging Protocol source</a></td>
 </tr>
 <tr><td colspan="4">
-Partially open source (cypto protocol only)
+Partially open source (cypto protocol only)<br>
+WickrMe synchronizes your chats across all your devices.<br>
+There are no group chats and not many unique features, but as a basic chat client it works very well.<br>
+Conversations expire after a set time or can be set to erase once read.
 </td></tr>

 <tr>